-The Athletic Training Major is currently in candidacy for accreditation by the the Commission on Accreditation of Allied Health Programs (CAA-HEP).
-The original Athletic Training track (listed below as Track B) was designed to prepare and qualify students for the NATABOC (National Athletic Trainers Association Board of Certification) exam, through the internship route.
-Both the internship and the curriculum routes to NATABOC certification have been eliminated effective January 1, 2004, the sole route to certification will be through CAAHEP-accredited education programs.
-The Athletic Training Track B is available only to those students who will, prior to January 1, 2004, a) graduate from ULV, b) meet all eligibility requirements for the NATABOC, and c) take the NATABOC exam.
-All other students will be required to apply for, and be accepted into, the new Athletic Training Major.
+The Athletic Training Major is currently in candidacy for accreditation by the the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The ULV Athletic Training Education Program (ATEP) was founded in 1989 and designed to prepare and qualify students for the NATABOC (National Athletic Trainers Association Board of Certification) exam through the internship route.
+Both the internship and the curriculum routes to NATABOC certification have been eliminated, effective January 1, 2004, and the sole route to certification will be through CAAHEPaccredited programs.
+The ATEP curriculum has been revised to reflect the new accreditation standards.

 Although candidacy status has been attained, the Athletic Training Major is not yet CAAHEPaccredited.
-Accreditation is anticipated during the 2002-2003 academic year.
+Accreditation is anticipated during the 2003 calendar year.
 However, if accreditation is not achieved prior to 2004, graduating students will not be eligible to sit for the NATABOC exam post-bachelor degree, but would need to complete an accredited entry-level master's degree program.
 It is, therefore, vital that all students interested in pursuing the Athletic Training Major be advised, at entrance, by a faculty advisor in the Athletic Training Education Program and must communicate with that advisor on a regular basis.